LLNL/TourRobotDance/README.md

 * `trd_dance.bash`: The user interface.
 It's meant to able to run on any node, as long as it shares a filesystem (NFS, etc.) with the ACSLS server.
 * `trd_cron.bash`: Run this in cron — frequently, say every five minutes — on the ACSLS server as user *acsss*.
 This module starts the robot dance, by spawning off individual `trd_move.exp` instances, and awaits the robot dance termination request.
 This module requires access to a filesystem (NFS, etc.) shared with the node used to run `trd_dance.bash`.
-* `trd_move.exp`: An expect script that is responsible for moving a pair of cartridges around an SL8500 complex to generate robotic movement.
+* `trd_move.exp`: An Expect script that is responsible for moving a pair of cartridges around an SL8500 complex to generate robotic movement.
 Many of instances of this script are run in parallel by `trd_cron.bash` to create the overall robot dance.
 This module needs access to the same filesystem used by the two bash script modules.

 To run the robot dance: